patternfly/patternfly-react/packages/react-core/src/components/Select/examples/Select.md

 ### With view more

-To reduce the processing load for long select lists, replace overflow items with a "View more" link at the bottom of the select menu.
+To reduce the processing load for long select lists, you can add a "View more" action to load additional items.

-You can adjust the number of items shown above the "View more" link as needed.
-The following example passes 3 items into this property.
+The following example shows 3 items before the "View more" link, but you can adjust the number of visible items for your use case.

 ```ts file="./SelectViewMore.tsx"